The Layoff Guide

 You must have earned at least $3,400 in your base period with wages in at least two quarters.

-• You must be able and available to work
+• You are able and immediately available for full-time Florida work

-How to File for Unemployment in Florida — Step by Step
+How to File for Unemployment in Florida, Step by Step

 1. 1Visit connect.myflorida.com to file your claim